Anime Review: Romeo X Juliet (2007)

 Total Runtime: 580 Minutes

 14 years later, Juliet, forced to disguise herself as a boy named Odin, masquerades as the Red Whirlwind, a caped vigilante fighting against Montague’s soldiers in the name of the people.
-During one such escapade she nearly falls to her death but is saved by Romeo, Lord Montague’s son.
-She dislikes him and ignores him and returns home to where she and the remaining Capulet loyalists live in hiding, inside a theatre owned by a man named William (a homage to Shakespeare himself).
+During one such escapade, she nearly falls to her death but is saved by Romeo, Lord Montague’s son.
+She dislikes him and ignores him and returns home to where she and the remaining Capulet loyalists live in hiding, inside a theater owned by a playwright named William (a homage to Shakespeare himself).